 10 Measures for Continuous Website Maintenance

-Website maintenance and quality assurance constitute the backbone of high quality offers of information, and they mean the difference between amateurish and professional web design and development.
-Consequently, guidelines for quality web design define maintenance and quality assurance as important process ingredients which have to be applied continuously.
-Let’s see what this really means for our work.
+Website maintenance and quality assurance constitute the backbone of high-quality offers of information, and they make the difference between amateur and professional web design.
+Accordingly, guidelines for quality web design define maintenance and quality assurance as important process ingredients which have to be applied continuously.
+Let’s see what this means for our work.

-Please note that the following list of measures does not target “initial” quality assurance.
+The following list of measures does not cover “initial” quality assurance.
 It assumes that websites are displayed correctly in popular user agents, and that HTML elements are used according to their purpose.
 Additionally, it prefers web-based tools over software that has yet to be installed.

 - Plausibility Checks

 - User Tests